Ryan Jack

+He's currently a free agent.

 Jack began his career at Aberdeen, spending 17 years connected with the club across youth and senior categories; he was in the team that won the 2013–14 Scottish League Cup, their first trophy since 1995, and served as captain for two years.
 He left Aberdeen in 2017 and signed for Rangers as a free agent.
 In seven years at Ibrox he won one Scottish Premiership title and one Scottish Cup and played in the 2022 UEFA Europa League final, before departing in 2024 upon the expiry of his contract.

+He joined Esenler Erokspor on September 8th 2024.
+He left the club at the end of the 2025/26 season after his contract had expired.

 Jack made his full international debut in November 2017.

 Early life

 Ryan James Jack was born on 27 February 1992 in Aberdeen.